hashimati/Service-Requests-Offers-Microservices/README.md

 ```

 #### Requests Service Implemenation.
-In this service will define Service Request Pojo and Offer classes.
-These two classes will be defined in both Requests service and Offer services.
-Both requests and offers objects are stored in MongoDB instance.
-We will define the Request Pojo as follwoing
+In this service, you need to define Service Request and Offer POJO.
+You will use MongoDB instance to store their objects.
+You declare the Request POJO as following

 ```java